 This mode allows one hard disk to backup the other hard disk automatically.
-The special design can save your vital data even if one hard disk damaged.
+This helps you to save your vital data even if one hard disk is damaged.

-- · It is recommended using two new hard disks for this setup. - All original data of the hard disk connected to the SATA_E2 (white, port 1) connector on the motherboard will be erased for this setup.
-Make necessary backup before the setup.
+- · We recommend that you use two new hard disks for this setup. - This setup erases all original data in the hard disk connected to the SATA_E2 (white, port 1) connector on the motherboard.
+Ensure to back up the data in the hard disk before using this setup.